Fascinating Facts About Wood Frog Hibernation

 Despite their adaptations for protection, wood frogs are still vulnerable to predation during hibernation.
 Some predators, such as snakes and small mammals, actively seek out hibernating frogs as a source of food.
 Wood frogs must rely on their selected hibernacula and their ability to remain hidden and motionless to avoid predation.

-See also A Guide to Identifying Wood Frog Species
+See also 10 Amazing Wood Frog Facts

 Impacts of climate change